Inedo/inedo-docs/Content/proget/installation/installation-guide.md

 Once your ProGet instance is up and running, there is not much you need to manage or maintain.

  * **Update ProGet at least quarterly**; we deliver a maintenance release of ProGet at least twice a month with bug fixes and low-risk changes.
 However, many small, low-risk changes add up over time, so we recommend updating at least once per quarter to minimize the risk of regression.
+View our [Change Logs](/docs.inedo.com/docs/myinedo/viewing-change-logs) and [Upgrade Guidance](/docs/installation/upgrading#viewing-upgrade-guidance) on MyInedo to learn more.

 * **Routinely [back-up your instance](/docs/installation/backing-up-restoring)** to mitigate the risk of sudden hardware/server issues and to allow easy rollback to previous versions of ProGet.